-There are no conditions in the EAC or DS relating to waste management covered by the WMP.
+There are no conditions in the Environmental Assessment Certificate (EAC) or federal Decision Statement (DS) relating to waste management covered by the WMP scope.
 However, Table 9.1-1 of the Construction Environmental Management Plan (EAC #M19-01 Condition 13c) provides waste management mitigation measures and best management practices that will be implemented to mitigate environmental impacts and help keep employees and contractors safe during construction.